WiseVoter/wisevoter/site/politicians/_posts/2013-12-18-raj-babbar.md

 crime-record:
   - crime: accussed
     ipc: 147,  149,  186,  188,  332,  353
-    details: Case FIR No. 138 dated 09.05.2000,,Police Station-Chanakya Puri,District-New Delhi,State-Delhi,No Charge Framed,However Metropolitan Magistrate,Patiala House Court,New Delhi took congnizance of the aforesaid case on 20.01.2001
+    details: "Case FIR No. 138 dated 09.05.2000,,Police Station-Chanakya Puri,District-New Delhi,State-Delhi,No Charge Framed,However Metropolitan Magistrate,Patiala House Court,New Delhi took congnizance of the aforesaid case on 20.01.2001"
   - crime: accussed
     ipc: 420,  465,  468,  471,  406,  477A,  200,  120B
-    details: Case No.3573/2006, Crime No.198/2006,Police Station-Sikandera,District-Agra,State-Uttar Pradesh,No Charge Framed,High Court of Judicial at Allahabad has stayed all the proceedings of the aforesaid case vide order dated 27.11.2007 passed in Crl.
+    details: "Case No.3573/2006, Crime No.198/2006,Police Station-Sikandera,District-Agra,State-Uttar Pradesh,No Charge Framed,High Court of Judicial at Allahabad has stayed all the proceedings of the aforesaid case vide order dated 27.11.2007 passed in Crl.
 Misc.
-Petition No.27607/2007 by the   Hon'ble S.S.Kulsherstha,J.,which is still in force
+Petition No.27607/2007 by the   Hon'ble S.S.Kulsherstha,J.,which is still in force"

 date: 2014-01-28
 version: 0.0.5